 Our nation’s dairy program needs reform to ensure that Pennsylvania farmers remain globally competitive.
 Dairy is the largest segment of our state’s agricultural industry and we need to have a strong risk management program in effect for farmers, especially when feed prices are high.

-As a gun owner, recreational shooter, and an NRA member, I understand the meaning and significance of the Second Amendment.
-I believe in an individual right to keep, own, and use firearms.
+As a gun owner, recreational shooter, and an NRA member, Barletta understands the meaning and significance of the Second Amendment.
+He believes in an individual right to keep, own, and use firearms.

 Our forefathers were very clear in their intentions when they framed the Second Amendment.
 They declared that each law-abiding citizen has a constitutionally protected absolute right to firearms, which obviously extends to ammunition and firearm accessories.

-I will continue to fight to protect the rights of law-abiding citizens on every front.
-I will always vote to protect and support your right to own and use firearms, including the protection of gun shows, hunting, and other conservation efforts; reciprocity for concealed-carry permit holders; range protection; and the ability to defend yourself, your family, and your property.
+Congressman Barletta will continue to fight to protect the rights of law-abiding citizens on every front.
+He will always vote to protect and support citizens’ rights to own and use firearms, including the protection of gun shows, hunting, and other conservation efforts; reciprocity for concealed-carry permit holders; range protection; and the ability of people to defend themselves, their families, and their property.